kubernetes-retired/kubernetes-docs-zh/README.md

  3. Use the `Fork` button in the upper-right side of the screen to fork this repo to your own github account.
  4. Clone your repo to your local machine.
  5. git clone https://github.com/YOURACCOUNT/kubernetes-docs-cn.git
- 6. Enter the cloned folder and set your emailaddress and username of your github account, so when you commit a change, git will know who you are.
+ 6. Enter the cloned folder and set your email address and username of your github account, so when you commit a change, git will know who you are.

         git config set user.email YOUREMAILADDRESS
         git config set user.name YOURGITHUBACCOUNT